-In scenarios featuring low levels of market liquidity, the management company might consider investments by other funds of the management company in the low-liquidity fund of the management company, in order to increase its liquidity.
+In scenarios featuring low levels of market liquidity, the management company might consider investments by other management company funds in the low-liquidity management company fund, in order to increase its liquidity.

-Handling and resolution of the conflict of interest: Purchasing of units in low-liquidity funds of the management company by other funds of the management company is only conceivable if this is not detrimental to the interests of the unitholders of the two funds and this purchase is compatible with the investment strategy of the absorbing fund and is covered by the investment guidelines.
+Handling and resolution of the conflict of interest: Purchasing of units in low-liquidity management company funds by other management company funds is only conceivable if this is not detrimental to the interests of the unitholders of the two funds and this purchase is compatible with the investment strategy of the absorbing fund and is covered by the investment guidelines.